OctopusDeploy/Architecture/OctopusServer/Api/AspNet.md

 * Better dependency graph for endpoints, as there are fewer per controller
 * Potentially testable endpoints (if we want them) thanks to fewer dependencies per-controller.

 Because we are making controllers more explicit and flattening that inheritance heirarchy, it allows them to contain more code without losing clarity.
-Things would get messy quickly if we had many endpoints per controller, each incliding some additional amount of code.
+Things would get messy quickly if we had many endpoints per controller, each including some additional amount of code.

 There are only a couple of non-conforming controllers (See [SetTenantLogoController](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.Server/Web/Controllers/Tenants/SetTenantLogoController.cs) for an example), in which `PUT` and `POST` implementations are identical, and so are served within the same Controller.